 The explosion of genomics research and testing is revolutionizing the practice of medicine.
 In this evolving health care environment, the pathologist plays an essential role in guiding clinicians to select the appropriate diagnostic test for patients.
 He or she works closely with the patient’s other doctors and is a critical member of the patient’s primary health care team.
 Pathologists work in many areas of the medical laboratory, often serving as lab director.

 Some pathologists devote their careers to research in pathology, developing new tests and new instruments to better diagnose diseases.

 Pathologists often teach their specialty to medical students and those preparing for other laboratory professions, including clinical lab technology and cytotechnology, among others.

 The American Society for Clinical Pathology offers more information for students interested in this career.

-There are approximately 13,000 to 14,000 board certified pathologists in the United States who practice their specialty in community, university, and government hospitals and clinics, in independent laboratories, or in private offices, clinics, and other health care facilities.
+There are approximately 15,000 board-certified pathologists in the United States who practice their specialty in university, government and community hospitals; in independent laboratories; or in private offices, clinics and other health care facilities.

 Part 1: How to Attend College Without Going into Too Much Debt